-A simple refocus your bottom-line will thank you for.
+A simple refocus on your bottom line will thank you.

 Accountability in the workplace refers to the idea that every employee, regardless of rank or position, is responsible for their actions and decisions.